omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - added user authentication check to workout detail

 Notes:
+- currently slow to load metcons/workouts because it is not paginated and is loading all workouts in the database
 - can't use onetoone between user and workoutinstance because then they can't have multiple workouts. has to be foreign key and create some restriction where if the workoutinstance with that specific workout already exists for that user it just pulls that up. this will likely have to be handled in the views.py